moccad3v/my-portfolio/README.md

 ### Libraries and packages

-- `react-world-flags` for the use of flags
-- `fortawesome/react-fontawesome` for the use of FontAwesome icons
+- Flags from `flagpedia.net`
+- Using `unplugin-icons` to import icons from `lucide.dev` and `simpleicons.org`, leveraging iconify's ecosystem.

 ### Fuentes

-www.onlinewebfonts.com

-- `Montserrat family`
-- `Sifonn` for the use of FontAwesome icons
+- Montserrat loaded via `Google Fonts`
+- Sifonn licensed and loaded manually from `Online Web Fonts` or local assets.

 ### React + Vite